 The later NTFS analysis aims at drives or shares.
-In order for these to be available for selection, the systems and services above them must also be inventoried: Windows, CIFS and DFS.
-In the course of these inventories, the release authorizations are inventoried.
+For these to be available for selection, the systems and services above them must also be inventoried: Windows, CIFS and DFS.
+During these inventories, the release authorizations are inventoried.
 These form the first part of the authorizations.